pachyderm/docs/content/latest/troubleshooting/_index.md

 This section describe troubleshooting guidelines that should help you in troubleshooting your deployment and pipelines.

-Pachyderm has a built-in logging system that collects information about events in your Pachyderm environment at pipeline, datum, and job level.
+MLDM has a built-in logging system that collects information about events in your MLDM environment at pipeline, datum, and job level.
 See [pachctl logs](../reference/pachctl/pachctl_logs).

 To troubleshoot the cluster itself, use the `kubectl` tool